-We give names to people and objects to distinguish between individuals and between objects with different characteristics, and so on.
-We know immediately that 'Kim Sun Dal' is not the same person as 'Timothy Smith', that 'flora' is different from 'fauna', that a 'stone' and a 'pillow' do not have the same properties.
+We give names to people and objects to distinguish between individuals and between objects with different properties, and so on.
+We immediately know that ‘Kim Sun Dal’ is not the same person as ‘Timothy Smith’, that ‘flora’ is different from ‘fauna’, that a ‘stone’ and a ‘pillow’ do not have the same properties.

-The act of naming is a classification process through which we create order in the universe and our world.
-In the absence of naming, the world would be chaotic and progress would be impossible.
+Giving names is a classification process through which we create order in the universe and our world.
+Without naming, the world would be chaotic and progress would be impossible.

-Our doboks have a similar objective.
+Our doboks have the same purpose.
 They show our activity and our rank, which helps us identify ourselves as people engaged in a certain activity.
-Social order would be impossible to maintain without a systematic approach to clothing.
+Social order would be impossible to maintain without a system of clothing.

 Through naming, football can be distinguished from baseball, Taekwon-do from Judo.
 Likewise, a judge can be distinguished from a criminal by their clothing and uniforms.
 Similarly, a general can be distinguished from a soldier.

-When we wear a uniform, we accept a certain role in society and are obliged to behave appropriately for that uniform.
+When we wear a uniform, we accept a certain role in society and are obliged to behave properly according to that uniform.

-Our martial art was given the name 'Taekwon-do' to distinguish its technique, philosophical system, spiritual basis, and competition rules from other Oriental martial arts.
+Our martial art was given the name ‘Taekwon-do’ to distinguish the technique, the philosophical system, spiritual basis, and competition rules from other Oriental martial arts.
 For the same reason, we have a uniform (dobok) that is unique to Taekwon-do.

 Introduction of the current dobok in 1982 by the ITF